 - Site Plan (required as part of municipal application)

-Referrals can be mailed, hand delivered or emailed to the Chautauqua County Division of Planning & Community Development.
+Referrals can be mailed, hand delivered or emailed to the Chautauqua County Department of Planning and Development.
 All options are acceptable, although the County appreciates receiving a digital copy if a hard copy is submitted.

-Division of Planning & Community Development staff will review referral materials to ensure they are complete.
+Department staff will review referral materials to ensure they are complete.
 They will then determine whether the local government action requires review by the County Planning Board.
-If so, the referral will be placed on the agenda for the next County Planning Board meeting (so long as the referral was received as least 12 days prior to the Board’s monthly meeting).
+If so, the referral will be placed on the agenda for the next County Planning Board meeting (so long as the referral was received at least 12 days prior to the Board’s monthly meeting).
 If not, County staff will complete the review administratively and send a response letter to the referring official.

 The County is required by law to complete its review and provide a response letter within 30 days of receipt of a complete referral.
 If the County fails to act on a referral within this 30 day period, the law permits the local government to take final action without regard to the County’s review.